Volunteer Opportunities

 -

 Qualifications: Volunteers will use the zoom or other meeting platforms.
 Sessions are held remotely.
 Volunteers are required to meet twice a week.
-The months spent tutoring are based on the client’s needs.
+The time spent tutoring is based on the client’s needs.

 College Biology